Mid-Ohio Valley Health Department

 This disclosure and consent form must have a place for the patron’s signature , the date signed and a space for the patron’s date of birth.
 A signed and dated copy of the disclosure and consent form shall be maintained by the tanning facility and remains valid for one year from the date it was signed.

 (b) All patrons are required to present proof of age prior to use of a tanning device.
 Proof of age shall be satisified with a driver’s license or other government issued identification containing the date of birth and a photograph of the individual.
 A copy of the driver’s license or indentification shall be kept on file at the tanning facility for patron’s using a tanning device.
-Persons under the age of eighteen (18) may not be permitted to use a tanning device without the prior written consent of the parent or legal guardian.
-Parent or legal guardian shall be present at tanning facility and show photographic identification.
-A copy of identification and a copy of the signed parental or legal guardian consent shall be maintained by the tanning facility and remain valid for one year from the date it was signed.
+Persons under the age of eighteen (18) are not be permitted to use a tanning device.
 All records shall be maintained for 3 years.
-Persons under the age of fourteen shall not be permitted to use a tanning device.

 Nothing in this article may be construed as prohibiting any health care provider licensed under chapter thirty one of the West Virginia State Code from performing any action within the scope of his or her practice that results in prescribing the use of a photo therapy device to a patient regardless of the patient’s age for treatment of a medical condition.

 (a) All tanning facilities shall submit a drawing to the Mid-Ohio Valley Health Department with the following

 (1) The location of the rooms/booths with tanning equipment

 (2) The location of entrances, all doors and windows

 (3) Walls and partitions shall be non-transparent and of sufficient height and